Xilinx/Vitis_Model_Composer/QuickGuides/Connecting_AIE_to_HDL/README.md

 Let's set **P** to be the period of the AI Engine subsystem.
 Note that all the input and output signals of the AI Engine subsystem must have the same period.
 Later we will determine a lower limit to **P**.

+Also note that the PLIO block is a pass through block and only impacts code generation.

 ![](images/high_level_AIE_HDL2.png)

 Keeping the above five design criteria in mind, we can set the parameters of the blocks accordingly as described below: